Health Alert:

 The Nutrition Ambassador Program

 The Nutrition Ambassador program combines education, evidence-based research, and lifestyle nutrition at the bedside.
-Registered dietitians in any medical specialty will learn tools to expand their practice and explore a more holistic approach.
-As a Nutrition Ambassador, you'll teach patients — one-on-one — diet and lifestyle techniques to manage symptoms and improve quality of life.
-We define this as lifestyle nutrition.
-It's a framework to know the role that food plays in helping prevent and manage illness.
+Registered dietitians in any health specialty will learn tools to expand their practice and explore a more holistic approach.

 What is lifestyle nutrition?

-Training by our Lead Lifestyle Dietitian will be both didactic and hands-on.
+Training by our lead lifestyle dietitian will be both didactic and hands-on.

-To apply for the Nutrition Ambassador Program, you must be:
+To apply for the Nutrition Ambassador program, you must be:

 • A registered dietitian.